Michael Lisicky: Career

+On April 29, 2015, Lisicky organized an orchestral community concert outside the Joseph Meyerhoff Symphony Hall shortly after the murder of Freddie Gray.
+After several nights of demonstrations, hundreds attended the impromptu program which was reported on and broadcast locally and internationally.
+In July 2018, he was featured on the cover of the International Musician trade magazine and cited for his community outreach activities with his fellow BSO musicians.
+Lisicky served as a historian for the Baltimore Symphony Orchestra and is the author of the Baltimore Symphony's 100th anniversary book.

 Life

-He was born in Camden, New Jersey and grew up in Cherry Hill, New Jersey.
-Lisicky is a 1982 graduate of Cherry Hill High School East and is a graduate of the New England Conservatory and the St. Louis Conservatory.
+Lisicky was born in Camden, New Jersey and grew up in Cherry Hill, New Jersey.
+He is a 1982 graduate of Cherry Hill High School East and a graduate of the New England Conservatory.

-He resides in the Fell's Point section of Baltimore, where he serves as the community's Towne Crier.
+He currently resides in the Fell's Point section of Baltimore where, from 2007 to 2023, he served as the community's town crier.
 Lisicky is married to oboist Sandra Gerster and has one daughter, Jordan.

+An avid runner, Lisicky received media attention in February 2024 for running all 1794 mi of public roadways in the city of Baltimore.